corrode/corrode.github.io/content/blog/prototyping/index.md

 **It turns out you can avoid all of these pitfalls and still get a lot of value from prototyping in Rust.**

-## What Makes Rust Great for Prototyping
+## What Makes Rust Great for Prototyping?

 ### Solid Foundation From The Beginning